Powaful3000/ivy/README.md

 Anti VM | The bot for Ivy checks if it's being ran in a virtual machine by checking for the uptime and hardware specifications.
 If it detects anything suspicious, it exits.
 Anti Debug | The bot for Ivy checks if it's being debugged.
 If it is, it exits.
 Loader | Ivy has a built-in loader that can brute and send payloads to devices via ADB, SSH, and Telnet.
-Command Execution | You can send data to all the connected devices.
+Command Execution | You can remotely execute system commands on all the connected devices.
 Configuration | Ivy makes it extremely easy to configure the loader, bot, and C2.

 ## Bot Configuration